yassenshopov/technical-writing/README.md

 ```

-Then you can just call your function inside your code anytime you need it, just like I did here
+Then you can just call your function inside your code anytime you need it, just like I did here:

 [Video 1](video1.mp4)

-Since functions are so widely and commonly used, wouldn't it be great if there was a way to make them shorter and more concise?
+Since functions are so widely and commonly used, wouldn't it be great if there was a way to make them more concise?
 Thankfully, developers have been working hard on that front, and ever since ES6 (a newer version of JavaScript, released in 2015), there is now a way to write __shorter__ and __cleaner__ functions that do the same job as regular ones.

 Say "hello" to __Arrow Functions__.